LabScale Agent User Guide

 ./agentctl help -help

-Usage of agentctl [command] help|config|devices|dips|adb-discover|monitor|restart|run|start|status|stop|trigger|validate|version
+Usage of agentctl [command] help|config|devices|dial|dips|adb-discover|monitor|reset|restart|run|start|status|stop|validate|version

 Usage of config: